arnauog/what_the_rock/README.md

 Each release relates to a **``master_id``**, where I got the main data from.
 For every year I got I saved the data in a dataframe, so I would not lose the data if for some reason the code had crashed in the middle of a year, and to check if I had gotten that album already or not (checking the ``master_id``).
 This was extremely important in the end, when I was getting only about 25% of the albums I was checking on the API.

-I finished getting data from all the rock releases in the UK from 1960 in about a week, and I realized most of the releases were from bands from the US, so I decided to get US releases as well.
+I finished getting data from all the rock releases in the UK from 1960 in about a week, and I realized most of the releases were from bands from the US, so I decided to get **United States** releases as well.

 ### **API limitations**:

 There's a limit of 100 results per page and 100 pages, meaning 10.000 total releases.
 In the USA, from 1995 there were more than 10.000 releases from each year, so I decided to iterate over ``styles`` as well, which meant 2 things:
 - The code took much longer, because I was checking the same album for all the different styles.
 It is quite common that an album had different styles.
-- I could not get all the possible styles, there were too many, so at that point (I had gotten all releases from the UK and US releases from 1960 until 1994), I analyzed the most common styles, and kept only the most important ones, dropping styles like *experimental, acoustic, indie pop, lo-fi, jazz-rock, industrial, avantgarde*, etc.
+- I could not get all the possible styles, there were too many, so at that point (I had gotten all releases from the UK and US releases from 1960 until 1994), I analyzed the most common styles, from the years I had scraped and from a sample year of USA releases, in this case 2002, and **kept only the most important ones**, dropping styles like *experimental, acoustic, indie pop, lo-fi, jazz-rock, industrial, avantgarde*, etc.

 ![](images/Top_styles_2002_USA.png)